 The listing of approved KSEs is continuously being updated, with new events being added through-out the year.
 Each project category has its own listing, as not every approved KSE will be applicable to all project categories (i.e., Nitrogen Management, Cover Cropping, Rotational Grazing Systems).
 While OSCIA provides a listing of events, please make sure to click on the event and confirm dates, times, location, and any requirements for registering.

 Approval of an OFCAF cost-share application in no way secures a spot at and/or covers any costs for attending an OSCIA-approved KSE.

-When an applicant receives written approval for a cost-share application, they are provided with a link to an Approved Knowledge Sharing Event Participation Form.
+When an applicant receives written approval for a cost-share application, they are provided with a link to a Knowledge Sharing Event Participation Form.
 This form can be downloaded and taken to an approved KSE, where the event organizer or OSCIA staff will be on site to sign the form confirming participation.
 Information for when and where to send the form will be provided with the written approval.
-Alternatively, a QR code will also be made available at most events for participants to scan and complete an online form confirming participation.
+Alternatively, a QR code will also be made available at most events for participants to scan and complete an online version of the Participation Form.

 Approved KSEs will benefit from cross-promotion by OSCIA to members and stakeholders, and campaigns targeting OFCAF participants.
 OSCIA will drive interest in your event through our social media, calendar listing, and features in OSCIA’s newsletters.